drmcnelson/Laboratory-Instrumentation-Amplifier-with-16bit-1MSPS-ADC/README.md

 Low noise with high impedance and bandwidth requires low noise density with high noise resistance, alongside adequate bandwidth and slew.

 Let's illustrate this with a numerical example.
 If we want 16 bit data for a signal of 1V, the noise (rms) should to be around 10μV or smaller.
-For a bandwdith of 1MHz, we need e<sub>n</sub> ≈ 10nV/√Hz.
+For a bandwidth of 1MHz, we need e<sub>n</sub> ≈ 10nV/√Hz.
 And for an impedance 10Mohm, we need i<sub>n</sub>  ≈ 1fA/√Hz.
 That is, we need current noise density in the range of single digit fA/√Hz, or smaller.
-It is challenging to find what we need in older INA chips (see [Table 5.8 in H&H AOE 3rd ed.](https://archive.org/details/the-art-of-electronics-3rd-ed-2015_202008/page/363/mode/1up)), But there *are* newer OPAMPs with ~10nV/√Hz and ~1fA/√Hz noise densities, >MHZ bandwdith and >10V/μs slew.
+It is challenging to find what we need in older INA chips (see [Table 5.8 in H&H AOE 3rd ed.](https://archive.org/details/the-art-of-electronics-3rd-ed-2015_202008/page/363/mode/1up)), But there *are* newer Op Amps with ~10nV/√Hz and ~1fA/√Hz noise densities, >MHZ bandwidth and >10V/μs slew.
 So, this is where a "roll your own" approach can be an advantage over older INA chips.

 Another issue in traditional INAs is that they most often have single ended outputs.
 The modern paradigm in high performance analog to digital converters (ADC) is increasingly to have differential inputs.
-And, there is a large repertoire of high performance fully differential amplifiers (FDA) designed specificially to drive these differential ADCs.
+And, there is a large repertoire of high performance fully differential amplifiers (FDA) designed specifically to drive these differential ADCs.
 Rather than run a single ended BNC across the lab to an analog input in a crate, nowadays we interface our high performance analog circuit over a short differential path to a high performance ADC co-located on the same board and export an all digital interface to an inexpensive microcontroller board or a computer.
 The analog noise is well managed within a small area of the circuit board, and an all differential signal path helps control noise all the way to the ADC with its digital interface.

 <a name="about"></a>
 ### About the INA and other contents of this repository:

-In this repository we provide cad files and software codes to make and operate an up-to-date instrumentation amplifier (INA) that can accomodate 10Mohm impedances with 16 bit precision at 1MSPS.
+In this repository we provide cad files and software codes to make and operate an up-to-date instrumentation amplifier (INA) that can accommodate 10Mohm impedances with 16 bit precision at 1MSPS.
 The host interface is a simple convert (CNVST) signal and SPI.
 Asserting the "CNVST" line initiates conversion to digital and after 700 nsecs, with CNVST low, a 16 bit SPI transfer retrieves the data.